-A pointer is a variable that stores the location of a value in memory.
-It lets you work with the original value directly instead of making a copy.
+A pointer is a variable that stores the memory address of a value.
+It allows direct access to the original value without copying it.

 var p *int